mivek/python-metar-taf-parser/README.md

 -   message: `str`.
 The message of the METAR/TAF.
 -   station: `str`.
 The station for which the message was issued.
 -   trends: `[TAFTrend/MetarTrend]`.
 Array of trends
+-   flags: `[Flag]`.
+Set of flags.
+-   auto: `bool`.
+Whether the METAR is automated.
+-   amendment: `bool`.
+Whether the TAF is an amendment.
+-   nil: `bool`.
+Whether the METAR/TAF is null.
+-   canceled: `bool`.
+Whether the METAR/TAF is canceled.
+-   corrected: `bool`.
+Whether the METAR/TAF is a correction.

 #### Metar